quay/quay-operator/README.md

     imagePullSecretName: redhat-pull-secret
 ```

 Operator sets the Clair database connection string with parameter `sslmode=disable` if no parameters are specified in QuayEcosystem custom resource.
-In case you have SSL enabled Postgres database, or want to add other parameters, provide `key: value` pairs as strings (e.g. `connect_timeout: '10'`) under `databaseConnectionParameters` object.
+In case you have SSL enabled Postgres database, or want to add other parameters, provide `key: value` pairs as strings (e.g. `connect_timeout: '10'`) under `connectionParameters` object.

 .An example:
 ```